subterfugium/picture-organizer-sh/README.md

     -- All jpgs file with EXIF information renamed according to EXIF Date Original field.
     - 'jpg_no_exif_data
     -- All jpgs without EXIF information with their original names expect added random string in case file already exists in the destination location.
+    - 'videos' folder
+    -- Files that has MIME type video/*
+    - 'raw'
+    -- Files that have MIME type canon-cr2
+    - 'other'
+    -- All other files (file.*)

 e.g.: